svtk/AtomicKotlinCourse/Programming Basics/Hello, World!/Exercise 2/task.md

 Try replacing `println()` with `print()` and see what changes.

-Note that tests for all the following tasks assume that you use `println()`, not `print()`,  as a default way to display the data on the console.
+Note that tests for all following exercises in this book assume that you use `println()`, not `print()`, as a default way to display the data on the console.